agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 ## Scraping data

 In this post, you will learn how to scrape speeches from the [Bank of International Settlements database of speeches](https://www.bis.org/cbspeeches/index.htm?m=256), which gathers most of central bankers’ speeches in English.
+We will do it programming in R. The [second tutorial](/post/scraping-ecb) focuses on scraping documents from the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) website and the [third one](/post/scraping-boe) scrape the Bank of England’s website.

-We will do it programming in R. Before going along the scraping, let’s start by a general introduction about what web scraping is.
+Before going along the scraping, let’s start by a general introduction about what web scraping is.

 ### What is web scraping?